 1. Self-Assessment Tax Return

-If your dividend income exceeds the UK dividends allowance (the dividend allowance 2025/26 of £500), you are required to file a Self-Assessment tax return.
-This allows you to report all of your income, including dividends subject to dividend income taxability rules and pay any tax due by 31 January following the end of the tax year.
+If your dividend income exceeds the UK dividends allowance (£500 for 2025/26), you are required to file a Self-Assessment tax return.
+This allows you to report all of your income, including dividends subject to dividend income taxability rules and pay any tax due by 31 January 2027 following the end of the tax year.

 2. Tax code adjustment